Bioconductor/bioconductor.org/content/developers/how-to/source-control.md

 so that users of the release branch have a stable environment in which to get their work done.

-If you wish to have a bug-fix made in the devel branch (aka the trunk) also available in the current release branch, you first need to take note of the revision number from your commit, for example,
+If you wish to have a bug-fix made in the devel branch also available in the current release branch, you first need to take note of the revision number from your commit, for example,

-    $ svn commit -m"Sample commit"
+    $ svn commit -m "Sample commit"
     Adding         Rpacks\Biobase\DESCRIPTION
     Sending        Rpacks\Biobase\DESCRIPTION
     Transmitting file data ..